thin-edge/thin-edge.io/docs/src/howto-guides/026_how_to_install_thin_edge_manually.md

   <img src="./images/manual_installation-binaries_init.png" alt="Sublime's custom image"/>
 </p>

-> Note: you can ignore the Connection refused error.
+> Note: if you do not restart mosquitto you will see a Connection refused error.
+Do not worry, this error can be ignored.

 Ensure that running the init has created the following files and directories in `/etc/tedge`: